-Tarnishing is a natural phenomena that can occur to knife blades after cutting acidic foods such as fruits, especially highly acidic foods such as lemons.
+Tarnishing - another natural phenomena

+Knife blades could tarnish after cutting acidic foods such as fruits, especially highly acidic foods such as lemons.
 Tarnishing does not reflect a quality problem and in fact is a very normal occurrence.
 The alloys that have been added to the stainless steel provide resistance to tarnishing, but can not reduce it all together.
 Once again, the best solution is to wash the knife blade as soon as they have been used to avoid tarnishing from extended contact with acidic foods.